 In 2019, we shared that 17 new land snails were discovered in Belize by husband and wife team, Dan and Judy Dourson, and their colleague, Dr. Ron Caldwell.
 Before the team’s research began in 2006, only 24 species of land snails were reported from Belize.
 Over the next decade, a total of 158 native land […]

 How You Can Help the Hicatee The Hicatee Conservation and Research Center at the BFREE Field Station and Privately Protected Area invites your support and action this Hicatee Awareness Month and year-round.
-Some ways to help include: Visit the BFREE website to view all available resources and share your favorite Hica-tivity with your friends and […]
+Some ways to help include: Be a Hicatee Hero; wear the cape and make the Hicatee Promise!
+Get creative, a blanket, towel, or […]